GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/team_charter.md

 - **Shared Resources:** *List any shared resources (compute, hardware, etc) and how to access them*

 ## 7. Signatures
-By signing below, each team member agrees to uphold this team charter:
+By signing below, each team member agrees to uphold this team charter (add names as separate commits):
 - [Member 1] , [Date]
 - [Member 2] , [Date]
 - [Member 3] , [Date]